Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \quad\\ \textbf{Unemployed white worker from $p$ firm}

 \Cref{eqn:worker5} describes the problem faced by a white worker who last worked with a $p$ firm.
-The problem is identical to the previous case, except that they receive a payout of $b_{p}(wh,s,a)$ from the unemployment insurance.
+The problem is identical to the previous case, except that they receive an insurance payout of $b_{p}(wh,s,a)$.

-After realizing $\epsilon_{wh}$ and for each $s'$, the unemployed worker's future value is described in \Cref{eqn:worker5.2}.
-It is analogous to \Cref{eqn:worker4.2}.
+Analogous to the previous case, the unemployed worker's future value conditional on the wealth shock is given by \Cref{eqn:worker5.2}.